BuildFarBox/FarBox-Doc/docs/4 Advanced  API/1 template system.markdown

 ### Clone Template
 The template of every site on FarBox can be cloned (except forbided by the designer).

-Clone a template dose not mean you can get the orignal template files, of course, many designers' templates are free to download, you can get them from other places like GitHub.
+Clone a template dose not mean you can get the original template files, of course, many designers' templates are free to download, you can get them from other places like GitHub.

 Usually, if you want to clone `http://www.domain.com`, just visit  `http://www.domain.com/template`.